How to claim against an uninsured driver

 Will claiming against an uninsured driver affect my car insurance premium?

 In short, it’s likely.
 Dependent on the extent of the damage to your vehicle, you may be compelled to claim the damages through your insurance company.
-This is if, say, there’s significant damage to your car as opposed to a scrape, which may be cheaper to fix yourself rather than to face a potential premium increase.
+This is if, say, there’s significant damage to your car as opposed to a scrape, which might not be worth making a claim for, as it's probably cheaper to fix yourself rather than to face a potential premium increase.
 We know, there’s no justice.

 In most cases, if you make a claim on your car insurance, you’ll lose your no-claims bonus.
 You may be reluctant to, but we know that sometimes claiming is unavoidable.